 Bäcker / Becker (Kolb)

 Johann Jacob Becker and his wife Anna Magdalena Bender, along with two of their children, immigrated to the Volga German colony of Kolb from the German village of Falkenstein.
-Johann Jacob was baptized on 24 September 1730 in Sankt Alban near Falkenstein, and Anna Magdalena baptized there on 19 May 1737.
+Johann Jacob was baptized on 24 September 1730 in Sankt Alban near Falkenstein, and Anna Magdalena was baptized there on 19 May 1737.

 Their marriage is recorded in the Sankt Alban church on 2 March 1756.

-The Becker family arrived from Lübeck at the port of Oranienbaum on 18 June 176 aboard the ship Die Perle under the command of Skipper Thomson.
+Jakob Becker, a farmer, his wife Anna [Magdalena], and daughters (Anna, age 8; Barbara, age 6) arrived from Lübeck at the port of Oranienbaum on 18 June 176 aboard the ship Die Perle under the command of Skipper Thomson.

 Friedrich Becker is recorded on the 1857 census of Kolb in Household No. 102 and on the 1857 census of Brunnental.